YuriLeonel/YuriLeonel/README.md

 I'm always open to learning new technologies and expanding my expertise.
 Currently, I'm building knowledge in:
 - **DevOps Practices**: Enhancing development pipelines and deployment processes.
 - **Project Architecture**: Developing skills to design scalable, maintainable systems.
+- **Programming Languages**: Learning GoLang to expand my horizons for backend development and learn other things beyond the Javascript stack.

 ### 🌱 Philosophy
 "Imagination is everything." – Albert Einstein.
 I believe in creating innovative solutions that make an impact.